 Rich holds a B.A. in English from Saint Bonaventure and an M.A. in Public Media Arts from Montclair State University.
 In October of 2013, he received his Ph.D. in Media Studies from Rutgers University.

-Rich and his wife Anne live in Olean, N.Y.
+Rich and his wife Anne live in Hinsdale, N.Y.
 They have two grown daughters.
-Meredith, 30, is Institutional Giving Manager at the Harlem School of the Arts.
-Jessi, 26, is an optometrist working as a pediatrics and vision therapy resident at the Eye Center at the Southern College of Optometry in Memphis, Tennessee.
+Meredith, 31, is Institutional Giving Manager at the Harlem School of the Arts.
+Jessi, 27, is an optometrist practicing in Brooklyn, N.Y., and Stamford, Conn.

 # # #